davidberiro/eigenlayer-contracts/docs/permissions/PermissionController.md

 ## Accounts

-Accounts refer to the Ethereum address through which one interacts with the protocol.
-Accounts have the ability to set and remove admins and/or appointees, which can take actions on an account's behalf depending on their role.
+**Accounts** refer to the Ethereum address through which one interacts with the protocol.
+Accounts have the ability to set and remove **admins** and/or **appointees**, which can take actions on an account's behalf depending on their role.

 Note that an account cannot appoint an address to *register* on its behalf.
 In other words, the address a user registers with is their account, and they can then transfer admin of that account in a subsequent tx.
 Similarly, the account of an AVS is the address they use to initialize state in the `AllocationManager`.